tgflynn/IncludeGuards/README.md

  * `@includeonce "file"`

-    Insures that file will be included once and only once within this module.
+    Ensures that file will be included once and only once within this module.

  * `@reinclude "file"`